Romay Davis: Biography

 Davis earned a second degree black belt in Taekwondo, after starting karate at the age of 73.

 At the age of 81, Davis started working in a Winn-Dixie grocery store.
-In 2020 its parent company, Southeastern Grocers, Inc., initiated the Romay Davis Belonging, Inclusion and Diversity Grant with the goal of funding minority-supporting organizations.
+In 2020, its parent company, Southeastern Grocers, Inc., initiated the Romay Davis Belonging, Inclusion and Diversity Grant with the goal of funding minority-supporting organizations.

-Romney turned 101 in 2020, and the city of Montgomery, Alabama honored her with a parade and declared her birthday "Romay Davis Day".
+Davis turned 101 in 2020, and the city of Montgomery, Alabama, honored her with a parade and declared her birthday "Romay Davis Day".
 The town had previously celebrated her 100th birthday.

+Romay Davis married Jerry Davis, whom she met in New York City when he worked for the New York City subway system.
+She died in Montgomery, Alabama on June 21, 2024, at the age of 104.

 Awards and honors

-In 2022 Davis received the Congressional Gold Medal in recognition of her services in the United States Army.
-In the press events that followed Davis was asked why she served, and she replied "It's my country too".
+In 2022, Davis received the Congressional Gold Medal in recognition of her services in the United States Army.
+In the press events that followed, Davis was asked why she served, and she replied "It's my country too".

-Personal life

-Romay Davis married Jerry Davis, whom she met in New York City when he worked for the New York City subway system.